ramiyaari/simode/inst/joss/paper.md

   * partially observed systems - inference of partially observed systems is supported when the unobserved variables can be reconstructed using estimates of the system parameters.
   * multiple subjects - inference using observations of multiple subjects (experiments), where some parameters are assumed to be the same for all subjects while other parameters are specific to an individual subject.
   * system decoupling - estimation of each equation's parameters separately using data smoothing to replace variables appearing in that equation.
 As [@voit2004decoupling] have shown, this may lead to better reconstruction of the underlying dynamic system.
-  * parallel Monte-Carlo simulations - fitting in parallel sets of of observations from Monte Carlo simulations.
+  * parallel Monte-Carlo simulations - fitting in parallel sets of observations from Monte Carlo simulations.
   * confidence intervals - calculation of confidence intervals for the parameters estimates using profile likelihood.